Back to Reference

 As we've already discussed, AI models use multiple algorithms to make predictions and understand patterns in data.
 It cannot work without these algorithms.

-Basically, developers train the AI model to mimic how a human brain sends information through neurons.
-But they’re not called neurons, just layers.
+Basically, developers train the AI model to mimic how a human brain, which is composed of around 10^11 neurons, sends information through its network.
+But they're not called neurons, just layers.
 And we can distinguish between different types of layers:

 • Input layer — Here's where data enters.